Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/GettingStarted.md

 | --- |
 | <img src="images/BoldOutline.png" width="490">  |

-To make the flow to learn simple, one material is set to the character in this chapter, though, in real animation/game productions, much more detailed  settings to various materials are indispensable.
-Sometimes, outline in the characters'  eyes shouldn't appear, highlight should be necessary on the characters' hair, Angel Ring would be much better, etc.
+To simplifi the learning process, one material is set to the character in this chapter, though, in real animation/game production scenes, much more detailed  settings to various materials are indispensable.
+Sometimes, outlines in the characters' eyes shouldn't appear, highlight should be necessary on the characters' hair, Angel Ring would be much better, etc.

 ## Options to make the shading more impressive

-The following factors are also essential in nowadays animation production.
+The following factors are also essential in nowadays animation/game production when using cel-shading.
 Please try these out after mastering this chapter.

 * [Highlight](Highlight.md)
 * [Angel Ring](AngelRing.md.md)